SiliconLabs/wiseconnect/examples/si91x_soc/service/sl_si91x_power_manager_m4_wireless/readme.md

 - At initialization, a thread is created and the application_start() function is called along the thread.
 - All the activities are handled in the application_start() function.
 - Firstly wifi is initialized, M4-NWP secure handshake is established to send commands to NWP, NWP is switched to STANDBY_WITH_RAM_RETENTION mode.
-- Power Manager service is initialized, the processor is switched to PS4 state and the clock is 32 MHz (Power Save) using  sl_si91x_power_manager_init.
+- Power Manager service is initialized, the processor is switched to PS3 state and the clock is at 40 MHz (Power Save) using  sl_si91x_power_manager_init.
+The application will switch to the PS4 state.
-- According to the revised implementation, the PS4 and PS3 power_save modes will continue to use the same clock frequency (32MHz).
 - All the possible events are ored and passed to the  sl_si91x_power_manager_subscribe_ps_transition_event along with the callback function address.
-- RAM retention is enabled and configured using  sl_si91x_power_manager_configure_ram_retention.

 - Upon button press, it changes the state and performs sleep-wakeup operations.
   - PS4 -> PS2: Unwanted peripherals are powered off using  sl_si91x_power_manager_remove_peripheral_requirement, PS2 state requirement is added using  sl_si91x_power_manager_add_ps_requirement.